sidekiq/sidekiq/README.md

 and email to <sidekiq@librelist.org> with a greeting in the body.
 To unsubscribe, send an email to <sidekiq-unsubscribe@librelist.org> and that's it!
 Once archiving begins, you'll be able to visit [the archives](http://librelist.com/browser/sidekiq/) to see past threads.

-Last but not the least, watch a [Railscast #366](http://railscasts.com/episodes/366-sidekiq).

 License
 -----------------